History of Conn Smythe Winners in Losing Efforts

 Reggie Leach – 1976 Philadelphia Flyers

-Ron Hextall- 1987 Philadelphia Flyers
+Ron Hextall – 1987 Philadelphia Flyers

 Ron Hextall’s stellar performance as a rookie during the 1987 Playoffs forced the Oilers, at the peak of arguably the greatest dynasty in NHL history, to the brink of elimination in Game 7 of the Stanley Cup Final.
 He was the heart and soul of a Flyers team that suffered injuries to key players yet scratched and clawed past all expectations.

-Hextall’s brilliance as a rookie fits the narrative element as well as any of the five Conn Smythe winners from runner-up teams.
+Hextall’s brilliance as a rookie fits the narrative element as well as any of the six Conn Smythe winners from runner-up teams.
 “He was kind of the spirit of the team,” ex-Oiler Mark Messier said in an interview with SportsNet.
 “He represented what the team had been, and what it was (in ’87).
 He didn’t like anybody around his crease, and that was an extension of what the team was.”
 In reference to the tenacity and resilience the Flyers showed during their run, former winger Scott Mellanby said of Hextall, “he fit that mold as well as any goalie at that time could have.”

 Grant Fuhr finished with a better GAA and SV% for the champs.
 Wayne Gretzky finished with 34 postseason points, a number reached by only five other players in history.
 However, Hextall stole the show as the true storyline of the postseason.
 His determination to win was represented perfectly in a quote about receiving the award years later, “I can assure you that at that very moment it meant absolutely nothing to me” (LeBrun: The case and historical precedent for Tuukka Rask and the Conn Smythe, win or lose in Game 7, The Athletic, 2019).